alexandrehefren/alexandrehefren.github.io/content/media/_index.md

     year: 2021
   - id: "qa4dBa5U-Nw"
     title: "Short Summary of the Wave Equation"
-    description: "A concise introduction to the wave equation — where it comes from, what it describes, and how its solutions behave."
+    description: "A concise introduction to the wave equation — where it comes from, what it describes and how its solutions behave."
     year: 2021

 writing_groups:
   - title: "Grammar & Linguistics"
     lang: "PT"
-    description: "Seven short essays on Portuguese grammar and linguistic theory, written in 2010–2012.
-Originally published on an early blog — texts are in Portuguese."
+    description: "Early writing on grammar and linguistic theory, published on a blog between 2010 and 2012 — a set of short essays, plus videos on verbal diathesis.
+In Portuguese."
     entries:
       - title: "Advérbios"
         title_en: "Adverbs"
-        description: "One of ten word classes in Portuguese — but what exactly qualifies as an adverb, and where does the boundary with other modifiers lie?"
+        description: "Adverbs are one of ten word classes in Portuguese, but what exactly qualifies as an adverb, and where does the boundary with other modifiers lie?"
         url: "https://alexandrehefren.wordpress.com/2010/01/03/adverbios/"
         year: 2010
       - title: "Alomorfia e Superfluidade"